EquityFair outcomes, treatment, and opportunities for all students.

 - Summer Learning and Beyond: Opportunities for Creating Equity

 This report offers ways of designing summer learning experiences and creating ways of teaching that inspire and support young people to reach their full potential and to be thinkers, learners, and critically engaged community members.

 - Broadening the Benefits of Dual Enrollment: Reaching Underachieving and Underrepresented Students with Career-Focused Programs

-- Effective Instruction for English Learners
+- Effective Instruction for English Learners (PDF)

 Educational leaders may read this article about a comprehensive model of implementing high-quality instruction for English Learners.
 Based on research, the authors provide detailed components that can be used in school reform, instructional planning, professional development, parent outreach, and monitoring outcomes.

 - Learning Hubs: In-Person Learning for the Whole Child